AudioKit/MIDITrackView/Sources/MIDITrackView/Documentation.docc/Documentation.md

 ## Overview

-This ``MIDITrackView`` provides a similar user interface to one you might see in a Digital Audio Workstation
+This ``MIDITrackView`` provides a similar user interface to one seen in a Digital Audio Workstation

 ![Demo Screenshot](demo)